We are age-specific, not gender-specific. We focus on the unique circumstances that teens and young adults face.

 Recovery involves the entire family, so we provide support for the whole family system.

 COMFORTABLE AND CONVENIENT

-The residential treatment center is conveniently located 20 minutes west of Annapolis, in Crownsville, MD.
+The residential treatment center is conveniently located 20 minutes west of Annapolis, near Chesapeake, MD.
 Our homes are located in a cul-de-sac with plenty of privacy and green space.